Is training provided for each person newly assigned to a job?

 Is permanent wiring used instead of extension cords?

-Are manufacturers' manuals kept for all tools and machinery?
+Are manufacturers' manuals kept and followed for all tools and machinery?

 Do power tools conform to standards?